000hen/PHP-Login/README.md

 ## !!Warning!!

-You Need To rename the folder To "admin",and must be placed first (root).
+You Need To rename the folder To "admin",and must be placed first (root folder).